 NYS Consortium for Advancing and Supporting Employment (NYS CASE)

-The New York State Consortium for Advancing and Supporting Employment (NYS CASE) provides free professional development training and technical assistance to employment service providers with a current contract with the New York State Education Department, Office of Adult Career and Continuing Educational Services-Vocational Rehabilitation.
-The Yang-Tan Institute, in collaboration with its partners, advances fidelity-based employment policy and practice throughout NYS, which leads to the integrated labor force participation of individuals with the most severe disabilities.
+The New York State Consortium for Advancing and Supporting Employment (NYS CASE) provides free professional development, training, and technical assistance to employment service providers with a current contract with the New York State Education Department (NYSED), Office of Adult Career and Continuing Educational Services - Vocational Rehabilitation (ACCESS-VR).
+The Yang-Tan Institute, in collaboration with its partners, advances fidelity-based employment policy and practice throughout New York State, which leads to integrated labor force participation by individuals with the most severe disabilities.

-NYS CASE provides effective trainings for supported employment professionals that establish the critical link between the learning environment and their actual work with supported employment recipients.
+NYS CASE provides effective training for supported employment professionals.
+The training establishes an important link between the learning environment and their actual work with supported employment recipients.
 Coursework focuses on supported employment, vocational rehabilitation, workforce development, special education, social insurance policy, and evidence-based practices leading to successful integrated employment outcomes for individuals with the most severe disabilities.

-- Supports the establishment and monitoring of specific system and practice performance benchmarks.
+- Support the establishment and monitoring of specific system and practice performance benchmarks

-- Situates learning opportunities and communities of practice to maximize knowledge translation into practice.
+- Situate learning opportunities and communities of practice to maximize knowledge translation into practice

-- Builds core competencies of both supported employment direct line and management personnel.
+- Build core competencies of both supported employment direct line and management personnel

-- Grants certificates of tier completion, certificates of attendance, and rehabilitation counselor recertification credits
+- Grant certificates of tier completion, certificates of attendance, and rehabilitation counselor recertification credits

-- Hones and develops practitioner ability to work more effectively with sub-populations that are the most vulnerable, and have the greatest impact on state performance (e.g. SSI/DI beneficiaries and transition-aged youth).
+- Hone and develop practitioner ability to work more effectively with sub-populations that are the most vulnerable and that have the greatest impact on state performance (e.g., SSI/DI beneficiaries and transition-aged youth)

-- Supports supported employment consumers in understanding the impact of earnings on benefits and making informed choices to work at full capacity.
+- Support supported employment consumers in understanding the impact of earnings on benefits and making informed choices to work at full capacity

-- Enhances the service provider network by increasing the caliber and quality of job placements.
+- Enhance the service provider network by increasing the caliber and quality of job placements:

-- Serves both the service provider network and state system in improving the fidelity of supported employment services provided.
+- Serve both the service provider network and state system in improving the fidelity of supported employment services provided

-- Supports the system in learning across agencies and achievement of consistent service delivery standards and quality indicators.
+- Support the system in learning across agencies and achievement of consistent service delivery standards and quality indicators

 New York State Education Department, ACCES-VR

-The Center for Human Services Education (a division of Heritage Christian Services), the NYS Association of Persons in Supported Employment (APSE), and the New York State Alliance for Innovation and Inclusion.
+Eleversity (a division of Heritage Christian Services), NYS Association of People Supporting Employment First (APSE), NY Alliance for Inclusion and Innovation (NY Alliance)